What is CBD?

 Unlike other cannabinoids, it has recently been believed that CBD does not bind to these receptors.
 Instead, it encourages our body to create more if its own cannabinoids to balance our system.
 This is part of the reason that CBD is considered safe in the wider health sphere.

 After extraction from the raw plant material, CBD actually exists in its isolated form as a crystalline solid – similar appearance to sea salt.
-However, due to its biochemical nature, studies have shown that the body absorbs CBD more efficiently when it’s ingested along with a carrier oil.
-This is the reason why we infuse all of our tinctures in pure, high-quality hemp seed oil.
+However, due to its biochemical nature, research has shown that the body absorbs CBD more efficiently when it’s ingested along with a carrier oil.
+This is the reason why we infuse all of our tinctures in pure, high-quality MCT or hemp seed oil.